f5devcentral/f5-agility-labs-firewall/docs/class2/dns2.rst

-nsDetecting and Preventing DNS DoS Attacks on a Virtual Server
+Detecting and Preventing DNS DoS Attacks on a Virtual Server
 ============================================================

 Establishing a DNS server baseline